 Instructions

-- Whisk eggs, parmesan cheese and black pepper in a bowl.
+- In a medium bowl, whisk together eggs, parmesan cheese, and black pepper.
 Set aside.

-- Cook pancetta over medium heat until crisp.
-Remove from pan and add garlic.
-Cook 1 minute.
+- In a large skillet, cook pancetta over medium heat until crisp.
+Remove from the pan with a slotted spoon and set aside.
+Add garlic to the pan and cook for 1 minute.

-- Cook pasta in salted water until al dente.
-Drain reserving 1 cup of pasta water.
+- Meanwhile, cook pasta in a large pot of salted water until al dente.
+Reserve 1 cup of pasta water.
+Drain well but do not rinse.

 Notes